-3.9 - Please provide any additional comments, conclusions and/or recommendations related to the Tentative List (Questions 3.1 to 3.8)
+3.9 - Please provide any additional comments, conclusions and/or recommendations related to the Tentative List (Questions 3.1 to 3.8) Currently, the Focal Point is reviewing the Tentative List and the viability of the proposed sites.

 4. Nominations